tomography/tomoscan/docs/source/about.rst

   - The existing software hard-codes the PV prefixes in the Python code.
 This requires many changes in the code when porting to a new beamline.

+- tomoscan can collect a scan in 3 modes:

+  - In the main Python thread.
+While the scan is running the Python prompt is not available.
+  - In a separate Python thread.
+While the scan is running the Python prompt is available.
-- tomoscan implements a **server mode**.  tomoscan itself only implements the code to collect a single tomography dataset, including dark-fields, flat-fields, and projections.
+  - In a **tomography scan server** mode.  tomoscan itself only implements the code to collect a single tomography dataset, including dark-fields, flat-fields, and projections.
-  The server mode listens for EPICS PVs that command tomoscan to collect a new dataset.
+    The server listens for EPICS PVs that command tomoscan to collect a new dataset.
     There is a status PV that indicates the scan status, indicating when the scan is complete.
     Thus, any EPICS client can be used to create complex scans, and this code does not need to be in the same Python process that is running tomoscan.
 Possible clients include OPI displays such as medm, Python, IDL, the EPICS sscan record, SPEC, etc.

   - The existing software requires that scans be run from within the same Python process that is running the tomography scan.

-- tomoscan is very compact code, less than 400 lines, including the base tomoscan class (274 lines) and the derived class for 13-BM (124 lines).
+- tomoscan is very compact code,  ~500 lines, including the base tomoscan class ~400 lines) and the derived class for 13-BM (~100 lines).
   This code collects a complete tomography dataset, including dark-fields, flat-fields, projections, and saves a configuration file in JSON format at the end of the scan.
   The configuration file can be read back in to repeat the same scan at a future time.